What is Scientific Management Theory?

 Scientific management follows the bottom-up approach meaning that it first aims to increase the efficiency of lower workers of the business believing later it will support the overall organizational efficiency.

 Scientific management theory is focused on improving the efficiency of workers in routine tasks.
-It aims to achieve specialization of employees and considers organizational hierarchy, and incentive as the means of motivation for employees.
+It aims to achieve specialization of employees and considers organizational hierarchy and incentives as the means of motivation for employees.

 Employees are given specific tasks so as they specialize, different machines and technology are used in production to achieve productivity, and employees are just adjuncts to machines while doing their routine tasks.